506/642

 The main issue with this module is that it sends an un-cacheable HTTP POST request to your site to record a 'content view' statistic.
 This does not scale well as you Drupal site gets more traffic.

-In order to get maximum points, you must disable the statistics module.
+To get maximum points, you must disable the statistics module.

 Maximum possible points